Thursday, October 16

 + Tech Hub Demonstrations

-New this year is a dedicated space where attendees can explore table top displays from leading construction and specifications software companies.
+The Tech Hub is a dedicated space where attendees can explore tabletop displays from leading construction and specifications software companies.
 Discover innovative products, watch live demos, and engage with industry experts to find solutions that enhance you and your team’s daily workflow.

 Sponsored by: